OUALIID/DigiSpark/README.md

 <div align="center">
 <img src="fn/thumbnail.webp" alt="coding" width="1000px" height="200px" /></div>

+<pre class="notranslate"><code>http://digistump.com/package_digistump_index.json</code></pre>

 # <i><div align="center"><i>╔═══════<i color="#00979C"> Introduction <i color="#F9F9F9"> ═══════╗</i></div></h2>
-<em><div align="center"> 'Digispark is a tiny, Arduino-compatible development board based on the ATtiny85 microcontroller.
-In this guide, we will cover the definition, history, technical specifications, advantages and disadvantages, programming fundamentals, understanding the ATtiny85 microcontroller, and programming languages for Digispark development.'</em></div>
+<em><div align="center"> Digispark is a tiny, Arduino-compatible development board based on the ATtiny85 microcontroller.
+In this guide, we will cover the definition, history, technical specifications, advantages and disadvantages, programming fundamentals, understanding the ATtiny85 microcontroller, and programming languages for Digispark development.</em></div>

 <h2 color="#00979C"> 1.
 Definition of Digispark</h2>
 <em><div align="center"> Digispark is a low-cost, open-source, tiny-sized development board that is used for rapid prototyping and DIY projects.
 It is Arduino-compatible, and it uses the ATtiny85 microcontroller.</em></div>